kevincox/rustymedia/README.md

 ## Transcoding

-The server automatically transcodes to formats that the client supports.
-Right now only Chromecast and VLC clients are supported.
+The server automatically transcodes to formats that the client supports (if required).
+Right now only a [couple of clients](src/devices.rs) are recognized.
+Other clients get a "safe" profile which is likely to work.

-Recent transcodes are cached in /tmp.
+Recent transcodes are cached as anonymous files in /tmp, kill the server to clear the cache.